cloverfield-tools/cloverfield/README.md

 ## What should Cloverfield not be?

 Cloverfield should not be strongly tied to any particular framework-of-the-minute.
 Angular, Ember, Meteor users, please try to contribute in a way that the rest of the community can benefit from.
 We'll lean heavily toward established web standards, and help you figure out how to integrate them smoothly with **your framework of choice.**

+Any scaffolds for specific library ecosystems should use the library in the title, e.g.: `cf-react-application`

 ## Why do we need yet another boilerplate / generator / scaffoldy thing?